yvesmango/8410-subreddit-sentiment-analysis/README.md

 # [Project] Subreddit Sentiment Analysis, A Course Final Project

-**Goal**: Conduct computational lingustics analysis of particular subreddits of choice, emphasis on sentiment analysis
+**Goal**: Conduct computational lingustics analysis of particular subreddits of choice, with emphasis on sentiment analysis.